ADA-research/BaB_DynTerm/README.md

     "OVAL_BAB_LOG_NAME": "OVAL-BAB.log",
     "VERINET_LOG_NAME": "VERINET.log",
     # path to store results to
-    "RESULTS_PATH": "./results/results_running_time_regression",
+    "RESULTS_PATH": "./results/results_dynamic_algorithm_termination",
     # subfolders from VERIFICATION_LOGS_PATH to run experiments for.
 If empty array, run experiment for all found subfolders.
     "INCLUDED_EXPERIMENTS": [],
+    # if the predictions should be done dynamically ("ADAPTIVE") or give an int to perform classification only once
-    # point in time to stop feature collection
+    # at a fixed point in time
+    # in the paper, we only present results for the dynamic termination
-    "FEATURE_COLLECTION_CUTOFF": 20,
+    "FEATURE_COLLECTION_CUTOFF": "ADAPTIVE",
+    # parameter t_{freq} of the main paper; refers to the frequency of checkpoints at which classification is performed
+    "TIMEOUT_CLASSIFICATION_FREQUENCY": 10,
-    # maximum running time
+    # parameter t_cutoff in the paper; maximum running time
     "MAX_RUNNING_TIME": 600,
-    # change if predictions should be made for timeouts and incomplete results (i.e. instances solved during feature collection)
+    # change if predictions should be made incomplete results (i.e. instances solved during feature collection)
-    "INCLUDE_TIMEOUTS": True,
     "INCLUDE_INCOMPLETE_RESULTS": True,
+    # parameter \theta of the main paper; confidence thresholds that must be exceeded s.t. a positive example is labeled as such
+    "TIMEOUT_CLASSIFICATION_THRESHOLDS": [0.5, 0.99],
+    # Number of processes to spawn for running the experiment
+    "NUM_WORKERS": 10,
-    # fixed random state in fold creation and for random forsest.
+    # fixed random state in fold creation and for random forest.
 This leads to reproducibility of results, change if you like to!
     "RANDOM_STATE": 42,
     # Additional Info for each experiment, i.e. neuron count, no_classes and adjusted feature_collection cutoffs (first_classification_at).
     # the default value for no. classes is 10 and the default value for first_classification_at is FEATURE_COLLECTION_CUTOFF (see above)